Menu

 Tactical Patrol Officer

-This designation may be granted to officers who have completed all of the following training:
+Tactical Patrol Officer designation may be granted to officers who have completed all the following end user training:

 Master Tactical Patrol Officer